douglas-treadwell/calendrical/README.md

 Calendrical is intended to make building calendar interfaces easier.

+There are many existing calendar plugins, including Datepicker for jQuery UI, FullCalendar, and AngularUI Calendar.
+However, it's inconvenient that these calendar plugins tie together the date calculations that make the calendar possible and the visualization of the calendar.
+Calendrical is intended to provide the date calculations that will enable users to easily produce their own calendar visualizations.

 ## Basic usage

 Only one method is intended for use: getWeeksInMonth.